-While most indicators are quantitative in nature (e.g # of people trained, % change in change in knowledge, attitudes and/or behaviors), there can be qualitative indicators as well.
+While most indicators are quantitative in nature (e.g. # of people trained or % change in knowledge, attitudes, and/or behaviors), there can be qualitative indicators as well.
 While qualitative indicators cannot directly be measured by a change in percentages, qualitative data can be used to document reported changes within the affected community and to incorporate the perspectives of the affected population into measurement strategies.
 For example, qualitative indicators can provide additional information on topics such as:

-- o Satisfaction (e.g., with services provided for survivors) - o Ability (e.g., of service providers to respond to cases of GBV) - o Perception (e.g., response by people who have been involved in a GBV program) - Appropriation of program (e.g., how people who have been involved in GBV programs take ownership of the content of those programs)
+- Satisfaction (e.g., with services provided for survivors) - Ability (e.g., of service providers to respond to cases of GBV) or Perception (e.g., response by people who have been involved in a GBV program) - Appropriation of program (e.g., how people who have been involved in GBV programs take ownership of the content of those programs)

-DEVELOPING AN M&E PLAN
+Developing an M&E plan